catseye/Tamsin/doc/Advanced_Features.markdown

 This document is a **work in progress**.

+Note that none of these features are in Tamsin version 0.1 (although the reference implementation might support them or at least the syntax for them — they should be regarded as undefined in 0.1.
+They may appear in 0.2.)

     -> Tests for functionality "Intepret Tamsin program"

 Three good ways to shoot yourself in the foot